THE BASICS: WHAT IS A GREEN BUILDING?

 Not sure where to start?
 Check out GBA’s Resource Directory to learn the basics, as well as various ways to incorporate green practices into your space.

 GBA has more than 1,100 individual and corporate members who are contractors, architects, engineers, commissioning agents, designers, landscape architects, and LEED-accredited professionals who can help YOU create your own healthy and high performing space.
 Attend one of GBA’s many events, where you can be connected with the right people to guide you through this process.
 Check out GBA’s events calendar here.

 GBA can also help service providers and green building professionals connect to potential clients and customers.

-GBA hosts nearly 200 events per year, all focused on providing education and networking for its friends and members.
+GBA hosts over 100 events per year, all focused on providing education and networking for its friends and members.
 From LEED to Living Building Challenge; from Passive House to net-zero energy; from building tours to workshops… GBA will school you on anything and everything related to sustainability and the built environment.
 Check out the events calendar here.
 Don’t see a topic you’re looking for?
-Ask GBA’s Knowledge Network about it and we just might create a program based on your suggestion!
+Ask GBA’s Education Senior Director about it and we just might create a program based on your suggestion!